 Also of interest is that Austinburg has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Austinburg does not have a public transit system used by locals to get to and from work.
+Austinburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Austinburg is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.19% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Austinburg is somewhat higher than in the average US city of 21.84%: 27.19% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Austinburg in 2022 was $26,146, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $104,584 for a family of four.
 However, Austinburg contains both very wealthy and poor people as well.